 This “Cycladic Pyxis” is cylindrical with a lid.
 It is a vessel decorated with an incised herring-bone pattern.
-Such pyxi were common in burials of the Early Cycladic I period and were used as a container for jewellery or other small offerings.
+Such pyxi were common in burials of the Early Cycladic I period and was used as a container for jewelry or other small offerings.

-Cycladic art originated from the ancient Cycladic culture which flourished in the islands of the Aegean Sea from c.
+Cycladic art originated from the ancient Cycladic culture, which flourished in the islands of the Aegean Sea from c.
 3300 to 1100 BCE.
-The best-known art of this period and culture are the marble figures usually called Cycladic “idols” or “figurines”.
+The best-known art of this period and culture are the marble figures, usually called Cycladic “idols” or “figurines.”
 The Cyclades is a group of Greek islands, southeast of the mainland in the Aegean Sea.
-It centres on the island of Delos, considered the birthplace of Apollo and home to some of Greece’s most important archaeological ruins.
+It centers on the island of Delos, considered the birthplace of Apollo and home to some of Greece’s most important archaeological ruins.